-The VMware Horizon adapter, provided by Flexera, allows you to collect data from VMware Horizon non-persistent virtual desktop infrastructure(s) (VDIs) and import it into FlexNet Manager Suite.
+The VMware Horizon and Citrix Cloud virtual desktop infrastructure (VDI) adapters, provided by Flexera, allow you to collect data from VMware Horizon and Citrix Cloud non-persistent VDIs and import it into FlexNet Manager Suite.

-Imported VDI data and application evidence collected by the FlexNet inventory agent will give you full IT visibility of inventory running on the VMware Horizon platform, and provide licensing capabilities for all applications used by endusers on non-persistent VDIs.
+Imported VDI data and application evidence collected by the FlexNet inventory agent will give you full IT visibility of inventory running on VMware Horizon and Citrix Cloud platforms, and provide licensing capabilities for all applications used by end-users on non-persistent VDIs.